Crawlspace Ducting Issues

 - Sump pump was present in crawlspace but appeared to not be functioning at time of inspection.

-- Recommend having R-38 insulation installed throughout floor cavity.
+- Recommend having R-38 insulation installed throughout the floor cavity.

 - Contact Environix if a quote is requested on insulating and sealing air ducts and floor cavities.

 *Heads up – I earn a small commission on sales through Amazon links.
 This helps cover the expense of running the website (and answering your questions!)